-Rachel Potter invites you to share the magical world of fleeting, colorful hummingbirds and mystical, whimsical seahorses while engaging in her multi-media paintings and lessons.
+Rachel Potter invites you to join her in a world of magical creatures, which can be in seen in her multi-media paintings and children’s art lessons.

 Rachel grew up in both the snowy foothills of Salt Lake City, Utah and the tropical beaches of Kailua, Hawaii.
 Her family influenced her creativity and her interest in teaching.
 Her actress grandmother ran a talent agency and was an amazing costume designer.
 Her architect father and teacher mother immersed Rachel in both a passion for art and desire to inspire others.

 “I believe that every child is artistic and creative by nature.
 As an art teacher I strive to teach skills while also encouraging self-expression and building self-confidence.
-Most importantly, I wish to help students find the creative that is found in art.”
+Most importantly, I wish to help students find what is inside themselves through art.”

 Artist Profile Video